 I’m sure you’re with me.
 A few of your Facebook Acquaintances post weird “motivational quotes” that are more like passive aggressive, unmotivational words.
-Continue Reading Did that motivational quote just flip you the bird??
-I THINK SO.

 I threw a question out on Facebook last week and the comments were amazing!

 What advice would you give your younger self?

 This is one of those things I think about a lot.

 Chances are you’ve had experiences in the last 5, 10 or 20 years that you wish you had a little more foresight with.
 Good, bad, difficult, exhilarating or even mundane.
 You may wish you could tell yourself to take more risks, take less risks, be courageous, be careful, love yourself more, exercise frequently, read more books – or even more specific things, like don’t get pregnant at 16 (in the case of one of my Facebook followers!) etc.

 I am so grateful to these women for letting us into their home.
 I thought it would be quite cool to go over the homes for the last three issues of Rosieteapot as a reminder to my current readers to bookmark these women & to serve as a taster to future readers!